Ariana Grande Talks Love With Mac Miller, Shows Off Abs On Cover Of Cosmopolitan

 Grande also commented on her career, revealing that there are downfalls to being a strong, successful woman in the music industry.

-“A lot of times, women are labeled as a bitch or a diva for having a vision and being strong and using their voice, and it’s just not the case.
+“A lot of times, women are labeled as a b***h or a diva for having a vision and being strong and using their voice, and it’s just not the case.”

 The 23-year-old singer also spoke about her idol, Madonna, saying that she had so much respect for her and was “obsessed with her entire discography.”
 Grande mentioned that she was inspired by Madonna’s “bravery and her strength.”